5.14 A2X2 and AA'XX' Spectra

 The half-spectrum of 1-phenyl-1-cyanocyclopropane illustrates this effect.
 Here JAA' and JXX' are a little more different than in the above example so the M quartet is visible as four lines.
 This 2-proton multiplet could be mistaken for a doublet of quartets by the unwary spectroscopist.

 (c) o-Dichlorobenzene (ODCB) Type.
-This kind of AA'BB' pattern never approaches A2X2 because JAB (ortho coupling) is usually much larger than JAB' (meta coupling).
+This kind of AA'BB' pattern never approaches A2X2 because JAB (ortho coupling) is always much larger than JAB' (meta coupling).
 It is seen in symmetrically 1,4-disubstituted dienes and ortho disubstituted benzenes.
 Note that for all AA'XX' / AA'BB' systems the A and X/B patterns are identical (although they have a mirror-image relationship).
 This is in spite of the fact that the coupling relationships of A and X/B are often quite different in molecules of this type.

 For most AA'XX' patterns of this type JXX' is a 3-bond coupling, and JAA' a 5-bond coupling, Thus the K and M ab quartets will be nearly superimposed (the Jab values differ by 2JAA'), often leaving only 6 resolvable lines (Simulation A, naphthalene, o-dichlorobenzene).
 Even with the small JAA' values that are usually seen, the central lines of the K and M quartets will likely be superimposed, whereas the small outer lines may be distinct -- they will be separated by just under twice the value of JAA', the inner lines by just a fraction of JXX' (Simulation B, spectrum of biphenylene and the 1,4-diacetoxybutadienes).